uk-gov-mirror/osgeouk.website/foss4guk2025/callfortalks/index.md

 **Please visit the [FOSS4G:UK 2025 pretalx event page](https://talks.osgeo.org/foss4g-uk-2025/cfp) hosted by osgeo.org to submit your proposal for a talk or workshop today.**

-### The deadline for all submissions is Tuesday July 1st.
+### The deadline for all submissions is midnight on Friday July 18th.